arden-matikyan/job-scraper/README.md

 # job-scraper

+Vibe coded to build company specicific scrapers.

-Local-first agentic job scraper.
+Local-first job scraper.
 Uses Ollama (llama3.2 + nomic-embed-text) to extract and store job listings from tracked company career pages.

+Includes filtering at scrape level and DB level.

+TODO:
+Deploy on AWS to have automatic daily runs.
+Further enable agentic capabiltiy so scraper can be built, tested and deployed automatically from single URL input of new job board.

 ## Prerequisites